akamai/AkamaiOPEN-edgegrid-java/README.md

 ## Vision

-The idea behind the tool is to create a Java binding for signing OPEN API requests that is agnostic to the type of HTTP client used.
-The core module is *edgegrid-v1-signer-core*, on top of which a specific binding can be built, e.g., *edgegrid-v1-googleHttpSigner-restassured*.
+The idea behind the tool is to have a common Java library that is agnostic HTTP client implementation.
+Then you can use or create with a minimal effort a binding specific for HTTP client such as Google HTTP Client or REST-assured.

 ## Releases